 Pub.
 Util.
 Code section 311(g)(1) provides that resolutions must be served on all parties and subject to at least 30 days public review.
-However, given that this resolution is issued outside of a formal proceeding, interested stakeholders did not need to have party status in order to submit comments on the resolution.
+However, given that this resolution is issued outside of a formal proceeding, interested stakeholders need not have party status in order to submit comments on the resolution.
+Comments should be submitted to Rachel Peterson, Acting Executive Director at rachel.peterson@cpuc.ca.gov.
+Please note that comments are due 20 days from the mailing date of this resolution.

-This draft resolution was served on the service list of Notice of Amendments to the Commission's Rules of Practice and Procedure, as well as the GO 96-B service lists for PG&E, SCE, SoCalGas, and SDG&E and posted on the Commission Committee on Policy and Governance website, www.cpuc.ca.gov/policyandgovernance, and was placed on the Commission's Business Meeting agenda no earlier than 30 days from the date of service.
+This draft resolution was served on the service list of Notice of Amendments to the Commission's Rules of Practice and Procedure, as well as the GO 96-B service lists for PG&E, SCE, SoCalGas, and SDG&E and posted on the Commission Committee on Policy and Governance website, www.cpuc.ca.gov/policyandgovernance, and it will be placed on the Commission's Business Meeting agenda no earlier than 30 days from today.